paredezadrian/mocanet/README.md

 - **Memory Bank**: Provides external memory with attention-based read/write operations for persistent information storage
 - **Budget Loss**: Continuously monitors and optimizes resource usage during training

 For a comprehensive understanding of the mathematical foundations, refer to [docs/ARCHITECTURE.md](docs/ARCHITECTURE.md).
+For detailed information about the Stanford SST-2 dataset integration, see [docs/SST2_INTEGRATION.md](docs/SST2_INTEGRATION.md).

 ## Performance Targets